frantic0/genam/README.md

 sys.path.insert(0, r'C:/Users/user/Documents/dev/pipeline/tests')
 ```

-The __genam__ package is structured with a simple namespace that reflects the main concepts and workflow stages that it implements.
-Typically, we to use geometry and meshing constructs, configuration, data structures and utility functions:
+The __genam__ package is structured with a simple namespace that reflects its main package concepts, such as entities and workflow stages, and implementation.
+Typically, we to use geometry and meshing classes and methods, configuration entities and data structures, and utility functions:

 ```
 # Genam Lens, mesh configurator
-from matrices.quantized_1_1 import quantized_matrix_1_1_x
+from matrices.quantized_8_8 import quantized_matrix_8_8
 from genam.lens import Lens
 from genam.configuration.lens import configurator as lens_configurator
 from genam.configuration.mesh import configurator as mesh_configurator